beetbox/beets/docs/guides/tagger.rst

   assumes that each album is in a single directory.
 These directories can be arbitrarily deep (like ``music/2010/hiphop/seattle/freshespresso/glamour``), but any directory with music files in it is interpreted as a separate album.

-  This means that your flat directory of six thousand uncategorized MP3s won't currently be autotaggable.
-(This will change eventually.)
+  There are, however, a couple of exceptions to this rule:

-  There are a couple of exceptions to this rule.
   First, directories that look like separate parts of a *multi-disc album* are tagged together as a single release.
 If two adjacent albums have a common prefix, followed by "disc," "disk," or "CD" and then a number, they are tagged together.

-  Second, the *G* ("Group albums") option described below can help you split a directory containing multiple albums into its components.
-Use this for disorganized jumbles of tracks.
+  Second, if you have jumbled directories containing more than one album, you can ask beets to split them apart for you based on their metadata.
+Use either the ``--group-albums`` command-line flag or the *G* interactive option described below.

 * The music may have bad tags, but it's not completely untagged.
 This is because beets by default infers tags based on existing metadata.
 But this is